How Ignition Helps Water Utilities Do More with SCADA10 minute read

 Modern SCADA Systems Address a Variety of Challenges for Utilities

-When he was SCADA manager for the City of Lynchburg in Virginia, Jason Hamlin was in search of the “Goldilocks” of SCADA systems that could balance ease of use with advanced features in order to quickly and easily design applications for the city.
+When he was SCADA (supervisory control and data acquisition) manager for the City of Lynchburg in Virginia, Jason Hamlin was in search of the “Goldilocks” of SCADA systems that could balance ease of use with advanced features in order to quickly and easily design applications for the city.
 “A powerful system that will do whatever you want can be exceptionally hard to work with,” says Hamlin, who went on to work for Corso Systems and is currently the chief operating officer of InstruLogic.

 Dee Brown, principal at Brown Engineers in Little Rock, Arkansas, faced similar challenges.
 He needed a powerful system that offered a wide range of tools, quick implementation, and could standardize tools and data-tracking in one place so that staff at different utilities could use multiple software programs to manage their operations.